Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 On Tuesday night, two Republican officials in Wayne County, Mich., briefly refused to certify the results of the election in that county.
 Trump lost Michigan by a wide margin, but if you could toss out the votes from the county that includes Detroit, he’d win.
 So they tried it — until public pressure and an agreement to audit the vote prompted a second, unanimous vote to certify the results.

-Trump wasn't done.
-Trump called at least one of the officials on Wednesday.
-A few hours later, both Republicans from the Wayne County board of canvassers filed affidavits seeking to claw back their certification votes.
+Trump wasn’t done.
+Trump called one of the officials after the vote.
+A few hours later, both Republicans from the Wayne County Board of Canvassers filed affidavits seeking to claw back their certification votes.

 In that case, it was too late to matter.
 But it’s not too late for the state to decline to certify the results of the vote or, more dramatically, for the state legislature to try to certify a slate of electors (that is, delegates to the electoral college) who would vote for Trump instead of Biden.
 Almost certainly not coincidentally, Trump invited senior Republican legislators from the state to the White House.
 They plan to attend.

 All of this is completely obvious and ham-handed.
-The claims being made by Trump and his team about the threat to the elections are superficial and almost universally ridiculous.
+The claims being made by Trump and his team about the threat to the election are superficial and almost universally ridiculous.
 While states have reported isolated incidents of suspicious voting, the number of affected votes numbers in the dozens across the country.
 There is no demonstrated reason to think that anything should happen other than that the states should certify their results, certify their electoral college electors and get on with making Biden the next president.

 But just because all of this is an anti-democratic effort to wrench the election away from the candidate selected by American voters and just because it’s ludicrous and clumsy doesn’t mean it can’t work.

 That doesn’t mean it will.
-In fact, it’s extremely unlikely as Professor Edward B. Foley, director of the election law program at Ohio State University and a Post contributing columnist, explained in a phone call with The Post on Thursday morning.
+In fact, it’s extremely unlikely, as Professor Edward B. Foley, director of the election law program at Ohio State University and a contributing columnist for The Washington Post, explained in a phone call Thursday morning.
 It theoretically could.
 Or, perhaps, the republic will be saved by Sen. Mitt Romney (R-Utah).
 But we’ll come back to that.

-There are a few steps that generally occur before any president is inaugurated, steps which are generally pro forma.
+There are a few steps that generally occur before any president is inaugurated, steps that are generally pro forma.
 States certify their votes.
 The electors for the winning candidate meet in each state on Dec.
 14 to cast their formal ballots.
 Those ballots are transmitted to Washington.
 On Jan.
 6, the House and Senate meet to count the votes.
 The person with the most votes becomes president at noon two weeks later.

 What Trump’s team is trying to do is derail the process at whatever points it can.
 For example, the Constitution stipulates that the electors be appointed “in such Manner as the [state] Legislature thereof may direct,” leading some to argue that state legislatures could decide to appoint slates of electors which aren’t reflective of the popular vote or in the event that the popular vote “failed,” in Foley’s wording.
 That’s where the Giuliani-Powell news conference comes in: If Michigan’s legislators decide that the claims made by Trump’s team give them enough cover to reject the popular vote results, they could decide to give the state’s electors to Trump.

-“The legislature doesn’t have to be to legally correct in attempting this assertion of authority,” Foley said.
+“The legislature doesn’t have to be legally correct in attempting this assertion of authority,” Foley said.
 “It simply has to submit its paper to Congress.”

 If Michigan’s Republican legislature (or any state’s legislature, for that matter) were to decide to do so, Congress would have to consider those votes during that joint session on Jan.
 6, since the Electoral Count Act of 1887 mandates it consider any “papers purporting to be certificates of the electoral votes.”